China to launch fresh pharmaceutical bribery probe - Xinhua

 NOVARTIS IN SPOTLIGHT

-The latest foreign drugmaker in the spotlight is Switzerland's Novartis AG NOVN.VX, after a Chinese newspaper reported that it bribed doctors to boost sales in June and July of this year.
+The latest foreign drugmaker in the spotlight is Switzerland's Novartis AG, after a Chinese newspaper reported that it bribed doctors to boost sales in June and July of this year.

 It said the employee, identified by the pseudonym Li Li, asked the company for 5 million yuan or she would take unspecified action.